bitbar/test-samples/samples/testing-frameworks/desktop-browsers/client-side/python/README.md

 * `ModuleNotFoundError: No module named 'selenium'` means Selenium is not installed for the Python interpreter you used to launch the test.
 * `SessionNotCreatedException: Full authentication is required to access this resource` usually means the BitBar API key is missing, invalid, or expired.
-* `TypeError: WebDriver.__init__() got an unexpected keyword argument 'desired_capabilities'` means Selenium 4 is being used with a Selenium 3 style sample.
-Activate `.venv_selenium3` and install pinned dependencies shown above.
+* `TypeError: WebDriver.__init__() got an unexpected keyword argument 'desired_capabilities'` means incompatible package versions are installed.
+Reinstall dependencies from `Requirements.txt`.
-* `ValueError: Timeout value connect was <object object ...>` after installing Selenium 3 means `urllib3` is too new.
-Reinstall with `python3 -m pip install "urllib3<2" --force-reinstall`.
+* `ValueError: Timeout value connect was <object object ...>` usually means `urllib3` is too new for this sample.
+Reinstall dependencies from `Requirements.txt`.
 * `DeprecationWarning` messages from Selenium 3 internals can appear with newer Python versions and are non-blocking.
 * The sample saves screenshots into the local `screenshots` folder in the current working directory.